biopython/biopython/Doc/Tutorial/chapter_pairwise.rst

 For even more fine-grained control over the gap scores, you can specify a gap scoring function.
-For example, the gap scoring function below disallows a gap after two nucleotides in the query sequence:
+For example, the gap scoring function below disallows a deletion after two nucleotides in the query sequence:

 .. doctest